 Scrunchies are cute and versatile, and a great way to use fabric scraps.
 I made all these scrunchies in one sitting in the afternoon, using only cotton fabric scraps.

 You might even recognize some of these fabrics if you’re familiar with my blog.
-These scrunchies are made with fabric remnants from various projects – flutter sleeve top, long sleeve top, simple skirt, cotton & tulle dress, pillow cover, kids face masks, simple woven top.
+These scrunchies are made with fabric remnants from various projects for which I’ve shared step-by-step tutorials: flutter sleeve top, long sleeve top, simple skirt, cotton & tulle dress, pillow cover, kids face masks, simple woven top.

 I used the prettiest and most colorful fabric scraps I had in my stash because these scrunchies are gifts for 7-year-old girls – my son’s classmates.